Published 19:47 IST, October 13th 2019

 Prepared by Central Pollution Control Board, GRAP lists various actions to be taken according to severity of pollution.

-Though Haryana has reported a slight decrease in number of stubble burning incidents, Punjab has reported a massive increase of 45 per cent in such cases till October 11, according to data of pollution control boards of two states.
+Though Haryana has reported a slight decrease in the number of stubble burning incidents, Punjab has reported a massive increase of 45 per cent in such cases till October 11, according to data of pollution control boards of the two states.

 Despite a ban on stubble burning in Punjab and Haryana, farmers continue to defy it amid a lack of financial incentives.